 By Staff Writer

-Lusaka Deputy Mayor, Christopher Shakafuswa says despite the challenges faced by the informal food markets,they offer crucial opportunities for livelihoods and income generation.
+Lusaka Deputy Mayor, Christopher Shakafuswa says despite the challenges faced the informal food markets,they offer crucial opportunities for livelihoods and income generation.

-Mr Shakafuswa said lack of access to capital, credit, spoilage as a result of storage and competition from import markets are but some of the problems faced by traders .
+Mr Shakafuswa said lack of access to capital, credit, spoilage as a result of storage and competition from import markets are but some of the problems faced traders .

-He said this during the launch of a study on informal food markets in Zambia compiled by the Center for Trade Policy and Development (CTPD) with support from HIVOS.
+He said this during the launch of a study on informal food markets in Zambia compiled the Center for Trade Policy and Development (CTPD) with support from HIVOS.

 “We are committed to implementing projects that will alleviate these challenges together with other stakeholders, through ventures such as these ” he said.

 The Deputy Mayor also highlighted that the Lusaka City Council is keenly interested in addressing issues that affect the city and food is one of the key areas which the council has targeted.